 You'll be surrounded by many like-minded peers at Lackawanna College if you wish to pursue an associate degree in mining and petroleum technology.
 Located in the small city of Scranton, Lackawanna College is a private not-for-profit college with a small student population.
 You also may be intersted to know that the school ranks #1 in quality for associate degrees in mining and petroleum technology in Pennsylvania.

-There were about 19 mining and petroleum technology individuals who graduated with this degree at Lackawanna College in the most recent data year.
+There were approximately 19 mining and petroleum technology students who graduated with this degree at Lackawanna College in the most recent data year.

-Mining & Petroleum Technology associate degree recipients from Lackawanna College get an earnings boost of approximately $12,800 above the average income of mining and petroleum technology graduates.
+Mining & Petroleum Technology associate degree recipients from Lackawanna College earn a boost of about $12,800 over the average earnings of mining and petroleum technology majors.

-There were roughly 2 mining and petroleum technology students who graduated with this degree at Pitt Bradford in the most recent year we have data available.
+There were approximately 2 mining and petroleum technology students who graduated with this degree at Pitt Bradford in the most recent data year.

-Associate graduates who receive their degree from the mining and petroleum tech program earn an average of $29,700 in their early career salary.
+Associate students who receive their degree from the mining and petroleum tech program earn around $29,700 in the first couple years of working.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.